-Children who meet the legal definition of a "homeless" student (McKinney-Vento) will not be denied enrollment based on a lack of proof of residency and will be provided a free appropriate public education in the same manner as all other students of the District.
-Questions about enrollment of a student who may be considered homeless should be directed to Katie Stein, Licensed School Social Worker (812-542-5505) or Tony Duffy, Assistant to the Superintendent for Elementary Education (812-542-2142).
+Questions about enrollment of a student who may be considered homeless should be directed to Katie Stein (kstein@nafcs.org), Licensed School Social Worker/McKinney Vento Liaison (812-542-5505) or Tony Duffy (tduffy@nafcs.org), Assistant to the Superintendent for Elementary Education (812-542-2142).

-20. Asbestos
+21. Asbestos